chrisnoonan98675/site/xl-deploy/concept/understanding-xl-deploy-rules.markdown

 The rule types are comparable in functionality.
 XML rules are more convenient because they define frequently used concepts in a simple way.
 Script steps are more powerful because they can include additional logic.

 If you do not know which type of rule to use, try an XML rule first.
 If the XML rule is too restrictive, try a script rule.

+For information about defining rules, refer to [How to define rules](/xl-deploy/how-to/how-to-define-rules.html).